Police officer badly injured after being dragged by fleeing Volkswagen SUV in El Cajon

-EL CAJON (CNS) – An El Cajon police officer was badly injured Monday morning after being dragged by a SUV when he tried to prevent the driver from speeding off.
+EL CAJON, Calif. — Police have released a photo of a man wanted for questioning after an El Cajon police officer was dragged by an SUV during a traffic stop Monday.

-The chain of events leading to the injury began shortly after 8:30 a.m when patrol officers went to the 100 block of West Washington Avenue near Avocado Avenue to check a report of a vehicle blocking the roadway.
-The officers found a Black 2019 Volkswagen SUV partially blocking to road with the driver and a passenger asleep inside, investigators said.
+The chain of events leading to the injury began shortly after 8:30 a.m., when patrol officers responded to 100 West Washington Avenue near Avocado Avenue to check a report of a vehicle blocking the roadway.
+The officers found a Black 2019 Volkswagen SUV partially blocking the road with the driver and a passenger asleep inside, investigators said.

-When the officer woke the driver, he gave them identification for someone else, so they began investigating.
-The SUV driver suddenly started the car and put it in gear.
+When the officer woke the driver, he reportedly gave them identification for someone else then suddenly started the car and put it in gear.
 One of the officers tried to stop the SUV from driving off and ended up being dragged down the street until he was hit by another vehicle and thrown into the roadway, investigators said.

 The injured officer was taken to a hospital where he was in critical condition, police said.